FloydFernandes/data-science-portfolio/README.md

     * *Metrics used for checking accuracy: R-squared, RMSE (root mean squared error)*
     * *Tools used: pandas, numpy, statsmodels, matplotlib, seaborn*

+* [Salary prediction using scipy.stats.linregress](): This was a very straightforward method where I used scipy.stats.linregress to get the best fitted line in the same Salary data as above.

+    * *Metrics used for checking accuracy: R-squared*
+    * *Tools used: pandas, numpy, scipy, matplotlib*

 ### ‣ [Multiple Linear Regression](https://github.com/FloydFernandes/data-science-portfolio/tree/main/projects/Multiple%20linear%20regression) <a name="mlr"></a>
   * [Prediciton of Profit on 50_Startups data](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Multiple%20linear%20regression/MLR_50_Startups.ipynb): This model made on the famous 50_Startups dataset has four x variables and one y variable.
 This data had a categorical variable, which had to be One Hot Encoded to get the 'States' variable in binary form.
 In this model, I used the *statsmodels.formula.api.ols* algorithm to make the Multiple Linear Regression, but this algorithm does not remove the influencing datas and variables by itself.
 Therefore I have shown different methods to make the model better in my code.

     * *Metrics used for checking accuracy: Adjusted R-squared, AIC, P-values, RMSE (root mean squared error)*
     * *Tools used: pandas, numpy, statsmodels, matplotlib, seaborn*

-  * [Prediction of Price in ToyotaCorrolla data](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Simple%20linear%20Regression/Salary%20SLR%20model.ipynb): Predicting the price variable with the help of the age, km, hp, cc, doors, gear, quarterly tax & weight variables.
+  * [Prediction of Price in ToyotaCorrolla data](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Multiple%20linear%20regression/toyota_corolla_MLR.ipynb): Predicting the price variable with the help of the age, km, hp, cc, doors, gear, quarterly tax & weight variables.
 Here I used the *statsmodels.formula.api.ols* algorithm which does not optimize the model by itself.
 Therefore we have used different methods to clean the data and make the model better.

     * *Metrics used for checking accuracy: Adjusted R-squared, AIC, P-values, RMSE (root mean squared error)*
     * *Tools used: pandas, numpy, statsmodels, matplotlib, seaborn*

 ### ‣ [Logistic Regression](https://github.com/FloydFernandes/data-science-portfolio/tree/main/projects/Logistic%20Regression) <a name="lr"></a>
-  * [Client term deposit prediciton on bank_data](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Simple%20linear%20Regression/Salary%20SLR%20model.ipynb): This model predicts the 'y' variable using logistic regression.
+  * [Client term deposit prediciton on bank_data](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Logistic%20Regression/bank_data_logistic_regression.ipynb): This model predicts the 'y' variable using logistic regression.
 The 'y' variable tells us whether the client has subscribed to a term deposit or not.
 The prediction is based on the different x variables given in the dataset. most of the independant variables were categorical & therefore had to be encoded.
 I encoded some categories to a binary version and others to One Hot Encoding.
 After the categorical data was dealt with, I was left with a lot of features, so I used the mutual info classif method to get the best features and built the model from there.
 I also made the **logit model** to see how it differs from the **logistic regression** model.

     * *Metrics used for checking accuracy: Recall, Precision, Accuracy using confusion matrix*
     * *Tools used: pandas, numpy, statsmodels, sklearn, matplotlib, seaborn, pandas_profiling (for EDA)*